loicguichaoua/loicguichaoua.github.io/_posts/2019-04-11-how-to-get-a-simple-blog-up-and-running.md

 Think of each new blog post as the launching ceremony of a ship: you've worked hard to build something cool and want to let your audience know about it.

 People attending the ceremony might learn a few things and walk away inspired.
 Some might even decide to build their own aircraft carrier.

-Others, fond of Electro, might just think of trying to convince the owners of the USS Intrepid to [throw an Electro music party on its deck](https://www.facebook.com/events/2216781245302819/).
-No one can tell for sure.
+(Others, fond of Electro, might just think of trying to convince the owners of the USS Intrepid to [throw an Electro music party on its deck](https://www.facebook.com/events/2216781245302819/))

 <br>
 <center>